-Basic and diluted net loss per common share is computed based upon the weighted average number of common shares outstanding in accordance with FAS 128.
-Common equivalent shares for stock options and warrants are not included in the per share calculations where the effect of their inclusion would be antidilutive.
+Basic and diluted net loss per common share is computed in conformance with Statement of Financial Accounting Standards No. 128, "Earnings Per Share", which the Company adopted in 1997.
+Accordingly, the weighted average number of common shares outstanding are used while common stock equivalent shares for stock options and warrants are not included in the per share calculations as the effect of their inclusion would be antidilutive.